ClickCease

 How to Spot Phishing Emails

 91% of cyber attacks start with a phishing email.
 Learning to recognize these deceptive messages is one of the most important things you can do to protect yourself and your business.
+Despite advances in email security technology, phishing remains the number one method cybercriminals use to breach small businesses because it targets the one vulnerability that cannot be fully patched: human judgment.

 What is Phishing?